Blendify/blender-manual/trunk/blender_docs/manual/addons/render/povray.rst

 Radiosity
 ^^^^^^^^^

-In POV-Ray, ''Radiosity'' is diffuse interreflection which has nothing to do with vertex color based radiosity.
+In POV-Ray, "Radiosity" is diffuse interreflection which has nothing to do with vertex color based radiosity.
 In fact, it is more similar to final gathering of irradiance samples and provides a noise free indirect light.

 Some presets to radiosity are included, their names and settings are those of